TimMacy/YouTubeAlchemy/README.md

   - Add Direction Buttons to Playlist Panels
   - Open Playlist Videos Without Being in a Playlist When Clicking the Thumbnail or Title
   - Show Trash Can Icon on Owned Playlists to Quickly Remove Videos
+  - Add "Add to Queue" Button to the Watch Later Playlist
+  - Hide Videos After Clicking the "Add to Queue" Button
   - Add "Remove Watched Videos" and "Toggle Watched" Buttons to the Watch Later Playlist
   - Sort Comments to "Newest First"
   - Automatically Open Chapter Panels